GilbertoScript/backtoblack/README.md

 ## 📖 About

 **Back to Black** is a minimalist and elegant dark theme for Visual Studio Code, designed for developers seeking maximum contrast and focus during long coding sessions.
-With a **truly black** background (#000000) and carefully calibrated typography, this theme reduces eye strain and provides a premium coding experience.
+With a **true black** background (#000000) and carefully calibrated typography, this theme reduces eye strain and provides a premium coding experience.

 <br />